Working with Communications

-Adam Lowensein, news bureau chief, is responsible for fielding media calls and responding to media requests for subject matter experts.
+Adam Lowenstein, news bureau chief, is responsible for fielding media calls and responding to media requests for subject matter experts.
 It is usually he who connects the appropriate faculty or staff member with a reporter.
-Contact him at 674-8964 or email@example.com.
+Contact him at 674-8964 or firstname.lastname@example.org.

 In the Department of Athletics, Ryan Jones, athletics communication director, is responsible for publicizing sports programs.
 He is at email@example.com, 674-8250.